Zero Hour - Chapter 1: Phoenix

 Sakura had to strain her hearing to pick up his last words.
 It took her a second to realize he wasn't going to say anything more.
 Not because he chose not to, but because he was finally dead.

-Sakura could hardly believe her own empty proclamation as she looked at a now prostrate Sasori next to his Mother and Father puppets.
+Sakura could hardly believe her own empty proclamation as she looked at a now prostrate Sasori in between his Mother and Father puppets.
 This time, he wasn't getting up.